 Lastly, just to reiterate the point about compatibility: since Mega Construx aren’t made by the same people as Legos, there are differences in the mechanics of how the blocks connect making it sometimes difficult to connect pieces from different brands.
 However, in my experience, they usually will connect together okay.

-Though Legos and Mega Construx bricks look similar, the basic chemistry of them is very different.
+Though Legos and Mega Construx bricks look similar, their basic chemistry is very different.
 Lego pieces are very sturdy and not easy to break, but Mega Construx bricks have a tendency to break much easier.
 As we mentioned, Legos are made of ABS plastic.

 The only way it seems that Lego pieces can break easily is if they are exposed to the sun for long periods of time.

 Also, the Lego logo is displayed on each stud on Lego bricks.
-Mega Construx doesn’t have their logo displayed on their studs.
+Mega Construx doesn’t have their logo displayed on the studs.

 There are more differences found in both Legos and Mega Construx, including:

 - Legos have their popular original sets along with IPs like Star Wars, Marvel, and DC.
 Mega Construx doesn’t have popular original sets, but they have IPs such as Halo, Pokemon, and Game of Thrones.

 - The mini-figures are different in quality.
 Mega Construx arms are more easily broken and have different mechanics.

 - Mega Construx is made in China, Legos are made in several different places including Denmark, Hungary, and Mexico.